roocs/rook/ARCH_ESGF2.md

 ---

-## 2. Dataset knowledge at every site
+## 2. Local Rook PostgreSQL index

-Each Rook site maintains a PostgreSQL index with two kinds of information:
+Each Rook site maintains its own **Rook-specific PostgreSQL database**.

+This is **not** the global STAC/Elasticsearch index.

+The database contains two kinds of information:

 * **global dataset placement:** which ESGF sites provide a dataset;
 * **local assets:** the actual files or aggregations available to the local Rook.